Jon C Wedemeyer ISCP.Dipl.Canine.Prac, MCMA

 I am very proud to be a Professional Member of the Association of Professional Dog Trainers, the Pet Professional Guild (PPG) and the Complimentary Medical Association (CMA).
 I am completing my membership in the International Association of Animal Behavior Consultants (IAABC) and the International Association of Canine Professionals (IACP).

 In 2012 my experience and relationship with dogs turned professional when I began assisting an acupuncture vet by handling her canine patients while she treated them with acupuncture needles.
 That means I got to hold down all sizes, shapes and breeds of dogs, and keep them calm, while she stuck more and more needles in them.
 I had to keep them down while they "cooked" with the needles in them, then until we took needles out and counted to make sure we had them all.
-It would take about 45 minutes in all, and I had to keep them from moving, getting up, or shaking off any needles the whole time.
+It would typically take about 45 minutes in all, and I had to keep the dog from moving, getting up, or shaking off any needles the whole time.
 It was a fantastic experience, which enabled me to further understand dogs' body language, their signals, and how to read and communicate with them.
-I was never bitten by a client dog (or cat), and I think we only ever lost two or three needles, and that was a horse client!
+I was never bitten (only snapped at when a nerve was tweaked) by a client dog (or cat), and I think we only ever lost two or three needles, and I think that was a horse client!

-In September 2016, I was awarded my Diploma in Canine Psychology and Behavior from the International School for Canine Psychology and Behavior ISCP in the UK, and opened North Florida K9 Behavior Center.
-I now serve the entire North Florida area from Ocala to Lake City and Gainesville over to Jacksonville.
+In 2016, after receiving my diploma in Canine Psychology and Behavior from the International School for Canine Psychology and Behavior (ISCP) in England, I opened North Florida K9 Behavior Center in Gainesville, FL.
+Since that time I have worked with almost 2,000 dogs and counting throughout the North Florida area and I am doing Zoom and Phone consults all over the country.

 Whatever the issues you are having with your pet, from annoying to dangerous or anywhere in-between, I will be glad to discuss your case with you!
 Please call, email, or go to the "CONTACT US" page on this website and fill out the short contact form.